Las Vegas poker pro’s lawsuit claims she was cheated

 Casino responds

-Last month, the casino, which was named as a defendant, wrote in court papers that they want the California complaint thrown out.
+Last month, the casino, which was named as a defendant, wrote in court papers that it wants the California complaint thrown out.

 “Stones had no stake in who won money or lost money in the poker games,” court papers stated.
 “All Stones did was to provide a venue for the poker game.